JessicaQChiu/JessicaQChiu/README.md

   - 💡 Currently working on building my portfolio website using Next.js, React, Tailwind, and TypeScript.
   - 🌱 Skills are focused on front-end development and design.
   - 💬 Looking for entry/junior level developer positions and to collaborate on projects.
-  - 🎨 All art used in my projects are my original illustrations, including the pixel icons used in my portfolio website.
+  - 🎨 All artworks used in my projects are my original illustrations, including the pixel icons used in my portfolio website.
 I am a freelance artist on the side as I upskill in software development.
 If you're looking for a creative problem solver, then let's work together!
  </p>

 <h3 align="left">Main Projects:</h3>